 There are complex rules on eligibility for shared parental leave and pay and on the notice that employees must give.
 Whether or not your organisation has to agree to the leave pattern requested is also not straightforward.

 Beyond the requirements of the shared parental leave legislation itself, a number of sex discrimination claims have been brought relating to policies of paying enhanced maternity pay but only statutory shared parental pay.
-The Employment Appeal Tribunal, in Capita Customer Management Ltd v Ali and another EAT/0161/17, has held that one such policy was not discriminatory, but this an area on which employers may want to keep a watchful eye.
+The Court of Appeal, in Ali v Capita Customer Management Ltd; Chief Constable of Leicestershire Police v Hextall EWCA Civ 900 CA, held that such policies were not discriminatory, but this is an area on which employers may want to keep a watchful eye.

 Susie Munro, senior employment law editor